Quantum Internet: Technologies, Protocols, and Research Challenges: Introduction

 \section{Introduction}

-The quantum internet, or quantum networks, has garnered increasing attention as quantum computing technology starts emerging in the market.
+The quantum internet\footnote{ In current literature, ``quantum internet" and ``quantum networks" are often used interchangeably due to the nascent state of the field.
+In this paper, however, when we use ``quantum internet" we refer to its broader vision, impact, and potential applications, whereas ``quantum networks" denotes the specific protocols and operational mechanisms.
+It is important to note that today, only the concept of a quantum internet exists, and almost all studies refer to quantum networks.} has garnered increasing attention as quantum computing technology starts emerging in the market.
 This groundbreaking technology holds the potential to revolutionise security \cite{nurhadi18, mehic20, cao22, bernstein17, broadbent09, fitzsimons17, ben05, vaccaro07, hahn20, murta20, broadbent20, ganz17, rahman19, rozenman23}, computing \cite{cacciapuoti19, caleffi24, cuomo20}, and specialised applications such as sensing \cite{degen17} and time synchronisation \cite{chuang20} by leveraging fundamental quantum phenomena.
 The concept of integrating the quantum internet alongside the classical internet has resonated with the research community, driving efforts to explore ways to capitalise on the principles of quantum mechanics.
 This interest has sparked research into the architecture of quantum networks, the identification of potential applications and use cases, efficient entanglement distribution\footnote{There are two methods for distributing entanglement.
 The first involves directly sending one of the qubits of an entangled pair to the target location.
 The second method utilises entanglement swapping to distribute entangled pairs to two endpoints.
 Directly sending entangled pairs to the target is generally not advisable.
-Therefore, in this work, when we refer to "distribution," we specifically mean the use of the entanglement swapping procedure to distribute the entanglement.} within quantum networks, and the development of test beds utilising various physical systems \cite{pompili21, van22, luo22, krutyanskiy23}.
+Therefore, in this work, when we refer to ``distribution," we specifically mean the use of the entanglement swapping procedure to distribute the entanglement.} within quantum networks and the development of test beds utilising various physical systems \cite{pompili21, van22, luo22, krutyanskiy23}.